-On both itineraries we visit Mashatu – known as “the Land of Giants” referring to it’s exceptional population of African Elephants but possibly more importantly it is one of the best locations in Africa for big cat photography – Lion, Leopard & Cheetah are regularly spotted on the dusty expanses of the Mashatu Game Reserve.
-The lodging & food here is superb as well and this location works well for photograph in both the dry & green seasons.
+On both Botswana itineraries, we visit Mashatu – known as “the Land of Giants” referring to its exceptional population of African Elephants but possibly more importantly it is one of the best locations in Africa for big cat photography – Lion, Leopard & Cheetah are regularly spotted on the dusty expanses of the Mashatu Game Reserve.
+The lodging & food here is superb as well and this location works well for photographs in both the dry & green seasons.

-The Okavango Delta is vast & wild – it’s remoteness magnified by the fact that it is virtually unreachable by road.
+The Okavango Delta is vast & wild – its remoteness magnified by the fact that it is virtually unreachable by road.
 We’ll travel by bush plane to our safari camp that sits right in the heart of it all!
-This place is so large & wild that we’ll rarely see other people and the wildlife sighting are like one stepped back in time.
+This place is so large & wild that we’ll rarely see other people and the wildlife sighting are like one took a step back in time.

 Come join us on the endless plains of Botswana, and experience Africa like it was meant to be experienced – wild & uncluttered.
 Raw & beautiful.

 Isak Dinesen probably said it best in Out of Africa

 “You know you are truly alive when you’re living among lions.”

 Russ Nordstrand is an award-winning Landscape & Wildlife Photographer based in Flagstaff, Arizona.
 His Fine Art Prints are hanging in private collections throughout the world and he runs Photography Tours & Workshops in the most beautiful and inspirational locations in the Western United States and beyond.